mcgoohan/TestServer/README.md

 - SignalR hub for real-time communication with connected clients
 - Minimal POST REST API to send messages to the SignalR hub
-- Additional API endpoints to simulate HTTP responses with custom status codes
 - Configurable CORS support for allowed origins
 - Swagger documentation for the API

+### Additional Features
+- Additional API endpoints to simulate HTTP responses with custom status codes

 ## Prerequisites